Honda’s new Base Station trailer uses clever packaging, smart tech, and solar power for off-grid trips

 by Claire Reid

-Honda has unveiled its Base Station Prototype – a futuristic-looking new trailer concept that offers plenty of room and some very smart modular additions.
+Honda has unveiled its Base Station Prototype – a futuristic-looking new trailer concept that offers plenty of room and some very cool features.

-There are some seriously cool-looking trailer campers out there, like this one that looks like a stack of old pallets or this unique, tear-drop-shaped one that took just three weeks to build
+There are some seriously cool-looking trailer campers out there, like this one that looks like a stack of old pallets or this unique, tear-drop-shaped trailer that took just three weeks to build.

-But if DIY isn’t your thing, then check out Honda’s new Base Station Prototype trailer that looks has a bold modern look and solar panels to create its own off-grid energy.
+But, if DIY isn’t your thing, then take a look at Honda’s new Base Station Prototype trailer that comes with a modern look and solar panels to create its own off-grid energy.

-The Base Station has a clever modular design, which you can attach additional elements, such as a kitchen or shower to create a tiny home from home.
+The Base Station has a clever modular design that allows you to attach additional elements, like a kitchen or shower, to create a tiny home away from home.

 DISCOVER SBX CARS – The global premium auction platform powered by Supercar Blondie